-Students are not permitted to carry or have in their possession at any time any type of medication, prescription or non-prescription, on school premises.
+Students are not permitted to carry or have in their possession, including lockers, at any time any type of medication, prescription or non- prescription, on school premises.
 The school nurse's office will hold all medications for each student, accompanied by a doctor's note and parental consent.
 A student receiving medication in school must first have written approval from the student's physician.
 No student will be permitted to take medication in school without this approval.
-If your child has been prescribed medication to be taken during the school day, your child's doctor must complete a medication administration consent form or a medication order that specifies the following:
+If your child has been prescribed medication to be taken during the school day, your child's doctor must complete a MedicationAdministration Consent Form or a medication order that specifies the following:

-- O Student's name - O Name and signature of the licensed prescriber and phone number - O Name of the medication - O Route and dosage of medication - O Frequency and time of medication administration - O Date of the order and discontinuation date - O Specific directions for administration, if necessary
+- o Student's name - O Name and signature of the licensed prescriber and phone number - O Name of the medication - O Route and dosage of medication - O Frequency and time of medication administration - O Date of the order and discontinuation date - O Specific directions for administration, if necessary should be given at home.

-The Medication Administration Consent form has to be on file at the school before any medication can be administered to a student.
-The form is available in the school office.
-If at all possible, medication should be given at home.
 For example, antibiotics three times a day can be taken before school, immediately after school and at bedtime.
 All medication must be delivered in the pharmacy's original container to the school nurse.
 All medications will remain in a secure location.

+The Medication Administration Consent form has to be on file at the school before any medication can be administered to a student.
+The form is available in the school office.
+If at all possible, medication